HyperTag/documentation/src/content/index.md

   - Are using Google Analytics and a few other tools
   - Want to warehouse user interaction data
   - Are a freemium, low revenue per monthly active user or e-commerce business model
-- Use Cases for Clickstream:
+- Use Cases for Cloud Edition:
   - Product analytics
   - Marketing automation
   - User data tracking and warehousing

-**[Enterprise](/enterprise-edition/)** - our full platform deployable via Kubernetes to your preferred cloud (AWS, Google Cloud, Azure).
+**[Enterprise](/enterprise-edition/)** ⇒ Our full platform deployable via Kubernetes to your preferred cloud (AWS, Google Cloud, Azure).

 - Best suited for those:
   - With very high user data volumes
   - Who have sensitive data or security-conscious data needs
   - Who value flexibility and control over their routing ecosystem
-- Use Cases for Clickstream:
+- Use Cases for Enterprise Edition:
   - Large-scale ecommerce companies
   - Financial or Medical data managers
   - Desire to inject or leverage ingesting, routing, queuing or forwarding tools into an existing data platform